CDRT/mk_docs/docs/ref/bios/settings/thinkpad/intelramt.md

 2. Disabled
 3. Permanently Disabled

+!!! info ""
-!> `Permanently Disabled` can be selected only once and permanently turns off Intel (R) ATM Control (cannot be reenabled).
+    `Permanently Disabled` can be selected only once and permanently turns off Intel (R) ATM Control (cannot be reenabled).

+!!! info ""
-!> Additional confirmation for this action will be required because it cannot be undone.
+    Additional confirmation for this action will be required because it cannot be undone.

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
 |:---|:---|:---|:---|